Help Center

 • GET /api/v1/events/<event_id>/instances/<instance_id>/attendance list attendance rows and summary

-• POST /api/v1/events/<event_id>/instances/<instance_id>/attendance create or update attendance row
+• POST /api/v1/events/<event_id>/instances/<instance_id>/attendance create or update attendance

-• DELETE /api/v1/events/<event_id>/instances/<instance_id>/attendance/<attendance_id> remove attendance row
+• DELETE /api/v1/events/<event_id>/instances/<instance_id>/attendance/<attendance_id> remove attendance

-4. Payload examples (expand/collapse)
+5. Payload examples

-POST /api/v1/events (Create event) payload
+POST /api/v1/events payload

 {